miqumi/miqumi/README.md

 **I am** Shrey  ;
 just a random person
 ***I like:***
-- tinkering with stuff
-= to break more stuff
+- tinkering with stuff (to break more stuff /:S)
 - minceraft
 - food
 - my bed